bszlacht/TableStructureRecognition/README.md

 Alternatively, you may run all the commands from [Dockerfile](Dockerfile) by yourself, after running a container, because the GPU will be available then.

+### Building and running

+Firstly, download the model and save it at the path `server/model/models/model.pth`

 To build an image use `docker build -t table-structure-recognition .`